numpy/numpy/doc/source/user/basics.interoperability.rst

 The DLPack Protocol
 ~~~~~~~~~~~~~~~~~~~

-The DLPack_ protocol defines a memory-layout of strided n-dimensional array
+The :doc:`DLPack <dlpack:index>` protocol defines a memory-layout of
-objects.
-It offers the following syntax for data exchange:
+strided n-dimensional array objects.
+It offers the following syntax
+for data exchange:

 1. A ``from_dlpack(x)`` function, which accepts (array) objects with a
    ``__dlpack__`` method and uses that method to construct a new array